-Violation of the anti-bullying policy can result in discipline up to and including termination for an employee.
+Violation of the anti-bullying policy can result in discipline up to and including termination for employees.
 While each circumstance is different, bullying is inappropriate, unwelcome behavior (which can be through verbal or other communication or physical contact) that targets an individual or group because of a characteristic of the individual or group, whether protected by anti-discrimination laws or not.
 Prohibited bullying may be the result of repeated behavior or, if sufficiently severe, a single incident; can be direct or indirect; and can be caused through verbal, physical, electronic or other means.

-Prohibited bullying behavior can take a variety of forms, and may include, but is not limited, to the following examples:
+Prohibited bullying behavior can take a variety of forms, and may include, but is not limited to, the following examples:

-- Verbal or physical conduct of a threatening, intimidating or humiliating nature.
+- verbal or physical conduct of a threatening, intimidating or humiliating nature.

-- Inappropriate physical contact, such as pushing, shoving, kicking, poking, tripping, assault or the threat of such conduct, or damage to a person’s work area or property.
+- inappropriate physical contact, such as pushing, shoving, kicking, poking, tripping, assault or the threat of such conduct, or damage to a person’s work area or property.